Majorana edge and end states in planar Josephson junctions: Summary

 \section{Summary}

 We investigated the formation and properties of edge-like and end-like MSs in proximitized planar JJs subjected to an in-plane magnetic field, considering the effects of Rashba and/or Dresselhaus SOCs.
 The end-like MSs are primarily localized at opposite ends of the normal region within the junction.
 In contrast, the edge-like MSs extend along the system’s edges, perpendicular to the junction.
 To characterize the nature and protection of the MSs we introduced a quantity called the \emph{topological gap character}.
 This quantity provides insight into whether the system is in the D-class (or BDI-class with $\mathbb{Z}_2$ index equal to $\pm 1$) TS state, the size of the topological gap, and whether the MSs are end-like or edge-like.
 Through numerical simulations of the topological gap character as a function of the magnetic field strength and the superconducting phase difference ($\phi$) across the junction, we found that when the system is in the TS state, and either Rashba or Dresselhaus SOC dominates, edge-like and end-like MSs, protected by a sizable topological gap, typically emerge near $\phi$ values of 0 and $\pi$, respectively.
 However, when the Rashba and Dresselhaus SOC strengths are comparable, and the junction and magnetic field are properly oriented, protected edge-like MSs can also emerge at phases near $\pi$.
 Our results reveal the possibility of inducing topologically protected transitions between edge-like and end-like MSs in phase-biased JJs by tuning the superconducting phase difference and the magnetic field strength.
 Furthermore, in phase-unbiased junctions with comparable Rashba and Dresselhaus SOC strengths, protected transitions between end and edge-like MSs can be achieved by solely adjusting the magnetic field strength, as the superconducting phase self-tunes to minimize the system's free energy.
 Controlled transitions between edge-like and end-like MSs could function as switchable global interconnects, enabling or disabling the coupling between distant MSs.
+However, this approach requires maintaining low levels of disorder, since increasing electrostatic disorder can shrink the topological gap and introduce uncertainty in the MS localization.